7 Stocks That Outperform in a Recession - WTOP News

 Abbott Laboratories (ABT)

 Abbott Laboratories is a diversified health care products company.
-It’s understandable why many health care stocks performed well during the pandemic in 2020, but Abbott’s shares actually outperformed by an even wider margin in 2008.
-Analyst Paige Meyer says Abbott’s highly innovative, diversified business will help it outperform health care peers in the long term.
-Meyer says a sharp decline in COVID-19 testing demand will likely drop Abbott’s revenue growth into negative territory in 2023, but Abbott’s product pipeline will put it back on a growth trajectory in 2024.
-CFRA has a “buy” rating and $110 price target for ABT stock, which closed at $112.82 on Jan.
-20.
+While many health care stocks did well in 2020 due to the pandemic, Abbott’s shares outperformed by an even wider margin in 2008.
+Analyst Paige Meyer says Abbott’s diversified health care business, its strong balance sheet and its growing dividend will help the stock outperform peers in the long term.
+Meyer says Abbott revenue will drop 9% in 2023 as COVID-19 testing sales fall, but she projects a return to revenue growth in 2024.
+CFRA has a “buy” rating and $121 price target for ABT stock, which closed at $103.65 on Feb 21.

 S&P 500 outperformance: 9.8% (2020), 33.6% (2008)